 SCP Monthly Update – July 2019

-SCP will post the distribution statistics report for the month of June 2019 here soon.
+SCP has posted the distribution statistics report for the month of June 2019.
 This monthly report shows net increase or decrease of titles from CDL licensed and selected open access collections.
 For serials, major distributions were Open Access journals (95 titles, including DOAJ 61 titles) and Taylor & Francis online journals (13 titles).

 For monographs, the new collection Gale.
 Sabin Americana, 1500-1926 online monographs (7,944 titles) was added.
 The slight delay in cataloging comes from having to identify the duplicate titles already cataloged in World Scholar Selections from Sabin Americana, 1500-1926, Eighteenth Century Collections Online, Making of the Modern World collections, among others, not to mention the appearance of duplicate titles/records within the collection itself.
 SCP is confident the remainder of the collection will be cataloged in July.
 For details about the collection, please read the CDLINFO article here.